 Extracted by Maldivians for thousands of years, coconut oil may just be their secret for well-nourished skin and radiant, natural beauty.
 Rich in vitamin E, fatty acids and antioxidants, it’s bursting with beneficial powers.
 Handcrafted using traditional methods, virgin coconut oil is extracted from the kernel and meat of matured coconuts.

 Guests on Maalhos are invited to attend demonstrations of coconut oil being produced by the local ladies.
-Bottles are available to purchase, or you can bring your own and they can refill this for you.
+Bottles of this oil are available to purchase, or you can bring your own and they can refill it for you.

 The joyous Maldivian children play on the streets and surrounding beach.
+You can find century-old traditional houses built from coral stone on the islands.
+Each island also has a mosque, an island council office, a school and special designated beach for guests where they may wear their bikini.
 During prayer times you may find yourself alone on the streets.
-You can find century-old traditional houses built from coral stone.
-Each island has a mosque, an island council office, a school and special designated bikini beach.
 There are no cars and as you tour on foot one can gain inner peace observing the quiet and simple island living.

 Each local island may hold very different traditions to the other.
-Some islands become prominent in one tradition for example fishing, making dhoni’s, thatching coconut, harvesting fruits ot lacquer work.
-The community in Maalhos enjoy a variety of the traditional works, they are quite versatile in this sense.
+Some islands become prominent in one tradition for example fishing, making dhoni’s, thatching coconut, harvesting fruits or lacquer work.
+The community in Maalhos enjoy a variety of the traditional works and are quite versatile in this sense.

-You are always welcome to enjoy the pristine beach which on low tide it take around 45 mins to walk the full island perimeter.
+You are always welcome to enjoy the pristine beach.
+Low tide allows you to walk the full island perimeter in roughly 45 mins.
 Walking through the village will give you a great insight to the history of this island nation.
 The locals are very friendly with the younger generation speaking perfect English so don’t hesitate to ask questions, they will be more happy to help.
 Sometimes they might ask you “which island are you from?”